Processes fail. Humans make mistakes. But there are some errors so egregious that they should never happen to a patient under any circumstance.

 Commitment to Patients and Purchasers

-To create an environment that supports making serious reportable adverse events even more rare than they are today, The Leapfrog Group is committed to cooperate with hospitals, health plans, consumer advocacy groups to ensure that patients receive the treatment they deserve when a Never Event occurs.
+To create an environment that supports making serious reportable adverse events even more rare than they are today, The Leapfrog Group is committed to cooperate with hospitals, surgery centers, health plans, consumer advocacy groups to ensure that patients receive the treatment they deserve when a Never Event occurs.